No Account?

 • problem-solving (e.g. finding the best route to a destination or designing an experiment to test a hypothesis)

-• The assignments (sometimes) require students to explicitly describe and/or evaluate their thinking process.
-For example:
+The assignments (sometimes) require students to explicitly describe and/or evaluate their thinking process.

 • what steps they took,